ktmeaton/ncov-recombinant/docs/notes/Notes_development.md

 1. Split `usher_subtree` and `usher_subtree_collapse` into separate rules.

     - This speeds up testing for collapsing trees and styling the Auspice JSON.

-## To DO

-### Priority

 1. Add optional columns to report.
+1. Added a Definitions section to the markdown/pdf report.
 1. Clarify what "breakpoints" mean in terms of coordinates.
-1. Sort report table by category (designated, proposed, unpublished)
 1. Add doc about what "subtree" means in report.
 1. Add doc about how a recombinant type is defined.
-1. Split `recombinants.tsv` by subtree as well.
 1. Use parent order for breakpoint matching, as we see same breakpoint different parents.
-1. Growth calculations is currently broken for report.
+1. Fixed growth calculations in report.

+## To DO

+### Priority

+1. Add the number of usher placements to the summary (and linelist?).

 ### Misc